Learn More

 The Washington State Department of Health filed the emergency rules to extend the certification timeline for long-term care workers applying for home care aide certification, as

-Stay certified to keep making a difference After you get your home care aide certification, you will need to renew it every year.
+After you get your home care aide certification, you will need to renew it every year.

 Caregiving is meaningful work—and we want to make sure you have the tools, training, and support you need to succeed.